Parcels-code/Parcels/docs/getting_started/tutorial_quickstart.md

 ## Imports

 Parcels depends on `xarray`, expecting inputs in the form of [`xarray.Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html).
-Output files can be read with `pandas`.
+Output files can be read with `polars`.

 ```{code-cell}
 import numpy as np